cortl0/logger/README.md

 # logger
 The lite C++ logger
-6 microseconds to build and receive a log-message Write to file by file_descriptor such as cout, cerr and all other file
+6 microseconds to build and write a log-message
+Write to file by file_descriptor such as cout, cerr and all other files

 ## Usage
 ```
 #include "logger.h"
-#include "logger_helper.h"
+#include "helpers/format.h"

 #define logger_instance logger_
-logger::logger logger_;
+inline cortl::logger::logger logger_;

 int main()
 {
-    logger_.set_level(logger::logger::level::debug);
+    logger_.set_level(cortl::logger::logger::level::debug);
     logger_.log("message_0: message will be output allways\n");
-    logger_.log(logger::logger::level::none , "message_1: message will never be output\n");
+    logger_.log(cortl::logger::logger::level::none , "message_1: message will never be output\n");
-    logger_.log(logger::logger::level::fatal , "message_2: message will be output in fatal mode and higher\n");
+    logger_.log(cortl::logger::logger::level::fatal , "message_2: message will be output in fatal mode and higher\n");
-    logger_.log(logger::logger::level::info , "message_3: message will be output in info mode and higher\n");
+    logger_.log(cortl::logger::logger::level::info , "message_3: message will be output in info mode and higher\n");
     log_verbose("message_4: user-friendly message will be output in verbose mode and higher");
     log_trace("message_5: user-friendly message will be output in trace mode but will not be output now according to the defined logging level (debug)");